jj5/kickass-crypto/README.md

 Gee, it started simply enough but it got kind of complicated in the end.

-I wanted to round-trip some relatively sensitive data between my server and its clients in a relatively secure fashion, secrecy and tamperproofing preferred.
+I wanted to round-trip some relatively sensitive data (row version numbers for optimistic concurrency control) between my server and its clients in a relatively secure fashion, secrecy and tamperproofing preferred.

 I had heard that the OpenSSL library was available in PHP so I searched for information concerning how to use that.
 I found example code in the PHP documentation for the